jijinmichael/EFS/README.md

 systemctl restart httpd php-fpm systemctl enable httpd php-fpm
 ```
 Then create an Auto Scaling Group with the LC which we created above.
+Please note : The Group size must be

+**Desired capacity** = 1

+**Minimum capacity** = 1

+**Maximum capacity** = 1

 Now the newly deployed instance will have the same web doc root and its contents of the master instance.

 <p align="center">
   <img src="https://github.com/jijinmichael/EFS/assets/134680540/7bd65d1f-9065-467e-ab8e-e3e55c0c232a"></p>